jsjoeio/joeprevite.com/content/2020-05-30-how-to-learn-typescript-quickly/index.md

 - Tools
   - Notion, pen and paper, something else

+## Stay on Track

+- Something

+### Keep Yourself Accountable

+- Something

+### Build Momentum

+- Something

+### Share with Others

-- Keep it organized
+- Something

+### Keep Your Focus

-- Build momentum
+- Somethign

+## Find the Flag

-- Have accountability
+- something

-- Decide where to share and
+### Practice

-- Practice
+- Something

+### Build Confidence

 - Tools to stay focused
 - Build TypeScript Confidence

+### Don't Skip Vocab

+- remember english tests in high school?
+- i would study last minute just enough, then forget them all. don't do that
+- Anki, spaced-repetition system

-- Go for Depth
+### Go for Depth

+- something

-- Look for Patterns
+### Look for Patterns

-- Summary
-- Further Resources
+- something
+- TODO (consider the order, this before Depth?)

+## Summary

+- what did we learn, it's all about systems
+- systems are x y z

-- Interested in Ultralearning Guide?
+### Interested in Ultralearning Guide?

+- free
+- sign up to get it (gumroad or ConvertKit?)